Building Foundations for AI at Scale

 Design Leadership

-Influencing without authority across a 12-person cross-functional team.
+Influencing without authority across a 12-person cross-functional ML team.

 🎯